philwills/xsbt-scalate-precompile-plugin/README.md

-# XSBT Scalate Precompile Plugin 1.4
+# XSBT Scalate Precompile Plugin 1.5

+(Based on the Scalate 1.5.2 Release and Scala 2.9.1)

 This XSBT >= 0.10.X plugin precompiles your Scalate templates for you as part of the normal compilation process.
 The plugin accomplishes